 The Group holds various environmental licences and authorities, issued under both State and Federal laws, to regulate its mining and exploration activities in Australia.
-Along with Regulations, these licences include conditions in relation to specifying limits on emissions into the environment, rehabilitation of areas disturbed during the course of mining and exploration activities, tenement conditions associated with exploration and mining, and the storage of hazardous substances.
-The Group reports against these licence conditions regularly.
+Along with Regulations, these licences include conditions in relation to specifying limits on emissions into the environment, rehabilitation of areas disturbed during the course of mining and exploration activities, consumption of water, tenement conditions associated with exploration and mining, and the storage of hazardous substances.
+The Group examines its performance through detailed monitoring and reports against these approval conditions regularly to government.
+No notices of non-compliance, letters of warning nor any other materially adverse findings was tabled by any regulatory authority in relation to the Group's operations.